citizen science stream team

 a program of Resources Legacy Fund supported by the William and Flora Hewlett Foundation

 join the team

 After attending a training (contact Aissa, or take a look at our WEN events calendar), you can join our Level 1 Stream Team and/or our Level 2 Stream Team.
-Once you find your niche, join a group of dedicated volunteers that go out each Sunday afternoon during the spring, summer and fall, given safe stream conditions.
-As a volunteer you can gain experience and help the team collect important data on the physical properties of water, water quality (chemistry), and biological assessments (aquatic insects).
+Once you find your niche, you can join a group of dedicated volunteers that go out each Sunday afternoon during the spring, summer and fall, given safe stream conditions.
+As a volunteer you can gain experience and help the team collect important data on the physical properties of water, water quality (chemistry), and biological assessments.

-Everyone is welcome to join the team to help collect important stream data and to learn about the importance of a healthy watershed.
+All are welcome to join Stream Team to help collect important data and learn about the importance of a healthy watershed.

 Stream Team is led by Aissa Wise and Stephie Novak.